backup116/kvk-dkp-viewer/README.md

 ### For Admins

-1. Navigate to the main page
+1. Navigate to `/admin.html`
-2. Click "Admin Login" and enter password: `kvk2001`
+2. Enter password: `kvk2001`
 3. Click on any kingdom number on the interactive map
 4. Select the event from dropdown
-5. Upload "Before Event" Excel/CSV scan (.xlsx, .xls, or .csv)
+5. Upload Excel/CSV file with event scores (.xlsx, .xls, or .csv)
-6. Upload "After Event" Excel/CSV scan (.xlsx, .xls, or .csv)
-7. Review DKP calculation preview
+6. Review DKP calculation preview
-8. Click "Calculate & Save" to store data
+7. Click "Calculate & Save" to store data

 ### For Viewers

-1. Navigate to the main page
+1. Navigate to `/view.html` or main page
-2. View rankings, camp statistics, and event leaderboards
+2. View camp comparisons and kingdom rankings
-3. Use filters to narrow down results
-4. Data refreshes automatically every 30 seconds
+3. Filter by specific events or view cumulative totals
+4. Click on kingdoms to see detailed player statistics

 ## Technologies Used